fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 - **Listening**

-A good way is to learn by watching English TV shows.
-You can start with subtitles and then, when you feel confident enought you can try without them.
+Try watching your favorite movies or TV-series in English.
+Start with subtitles and once feel more confident try without them.

 A great site for building your listening skills: